 May God’s grace be poured out upon you all.
 Amen.

-Now, did Jesus really break the sabbath and claimed to be equal to God the Father?
-Well, let’s first see if he had broken the sabbath: “Do not think that I have come to abolish the law or the prophets.
+Now, did Jesus really break the sabbath?
+Also, did Jesus really claimed to be equal to God the Father while being in the flesh?
+Well, to answer all that, let’s first see if he had broken the sabbath: “Do not think that I have come to abolish the law or the prophets.
 I have not come to abolish these things but to fulfill them.
 I tell you the truth, until heaven and earth pass away not the smallest letter or stroke of a letter will pass from the law until everything takes place.
 So anyone who breaks one of the least of these commands and teaches others to do so will be called least in the kingdom of heaven, but whoever obeys them and teaches others to do so will be called great in the kingdom of heaven.”
 (Matthew 5:17-19 NET) So, we see that Jesus came to fulfill the law, not to destroy or break it.
 Therefore, since obeying the Sabbath day was part of the Ten Commandments, Jesus wouldn’t have broken it.
 “For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.”
 (Hebrews 4:15 KJV)

-Next, did Jesus really make himself equal with God by calling him Father?
-Well, didn’t Jesus say for us to pray: “So pray this way: Our Father in heaven, may your name be honored, may your kingdom come, may your will be done on earth as it is in heaven.
+Next, did Jesus really make himself equal with God by saying that God is his Father?
+Well, didn’t Jesus say: “So pray this way: Our Father in heaven, may your name be honored, may your kingdom come, may your will be done on earth as it is in heaven.”
 (Matthew 6:9-10 NET).
 So, by praying that pray, are we making ourselves equal with God by call him Father as well?
 Of course not.
 We can see the same thing happening where the Jews wanted to stone Jesus for saying: “I and my Father are one.”
 (John 10:30 KJV).
-For: “The Jews answered him, "It is not for a good work that we are going to stone you but for blasphemy, because you, being a man, make yourself God.”
-(John 10:33 ESV) But again, didn’t Jesus say: “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.”
+For: “The Jews answered him, “It is not for a good work that we are going to stone you but for blasphemy, because you, being a man, make yourself God.”
+(John 10:33 ESV) But again, Jesus did say: “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.”
 (John 17:20-21 ESV)

 So, brothers and sisters in Christ.
 Does this make us Christians equal with God because we are one with both God the Father and Jesus as well?
 Again, I must say, of course not.

-Isn’t Jesus clearly admitting that the Father is greater than he is in that passage above?
+Now, isn’t Jesus clearly admitting that the Father is greater than he is in that passage above?
 Also, in Hebrews 2:9 we read: “But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor; that he by the grace of God should taste death for every man. ...
 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage.”
-(Hebrews 2:9, 14-15 KJV) So, it clearly says that Jesus “was made a little lower than the angels.”
+(Hebrews 2:9, 14-15 KJV) So, it clearly says that Jesus “was made a little lower than the angels” and concerning his humanity, “he also himself likewise took part of the same.”

-And finally, let’s take heed to what Jesus said: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
-(John 17:3 KJV) So, even though Jesus: “In the beginning was the word, and the word was with God, and what God was the word was;” (John 1:1 REV) he became fully human like us.
-Therefore, he was rightly declaring that God the Father is the only true God.
-We can see John the apostle pointing this out in one of his epistles where he said: “We know also that the Son of God has come and has given us understanding, so that we may know him who is true.
+And finally, let’s take heed to what Jesus himself said: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
+(John 17:3 KJV) So, even though John said: “In the beginning was the word, and the word was with God, and what God was the word was;” (John 1:1 REV).
+We should also know that this “Word” became fully human like us as the man Christ Jesus.
+Therefore, being fully human like us, Jesusrightly declaredthat God the Father is the only true God.
+We can see John the apostle pointing this out later onin one of his epistles where he said: “We know also that the Son of God has come and has given us understanding, so that we may know him who is true.
 And we are in him who is true by being in his Son Jesus Christ.
 This is the true God and eternal life.”
-(1 John 5:20 NIV, ASV)
+(1 John 5:20 NIV, ASV).
+So, wouldn’t “him who is true” as well as “the true God” being in reference to only God the Father himself?
+Personally I do believe so.

-So, John clearly said that Jesus came to revel “him who is true” which we know is God the Father himself.
-Also, in many of Paul the apostle’s writings, he begins by saying: “Grace be to you and peace from God the Father, and from our Lord Jesus Christ” (Galatians 1:3 KJV).
+So again, John clearly said that Jesus came to revel “him who is true” which we know is God the Father himself.
+Also, in many of Paul the apostle’s writings, he begins by saying: “Grace be to you and peace from God the Father, and from our Lord Jesus Christ.”
+(Galatians 1:3 KJV).
 So, the apostle Paul is making it clear that God is our Father and Jesus is our Lord and Savior.
-So, that all being said, wouldn’t the claim: “make thyself God” be based upon a misunderstanding of who Jesus was?
+So, that all being said, wouldn’t the claim made by the Pharisees who said: “make thyself God” be based upon a misunderstanding of who Jesus was?
 Therefore, we should all agree that Jesus didn’t break the Sabbath nor was he claiming to be equal with God the Father in those passages above.
-For Jesus himself said: "Ye have heard how I said unto you, I go away, and come again unto you.
-If ye loved me, ye would rejoice, because I said, I go unto the Father: for my Father is greater than I." (John 14:28 KJV)
+For Jesus himself said: “Ye have heard how I said unto you, I go away, and come again unto you.
+If ye loved me, ye would rejoice, because I said, I go unto the Father: for my Father is greater than I.” (John 14:28 KJV)

 Therefore, Jesus became fully human in order to show us the way to God the Father and to take upon himself the sins of the world.
 So: “Have this attitude in yourselves which was also in Christ Jesus, who, although he existed in the form of God, did not regard equality with God a thing to be grasped, but emptied himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, he humbled himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:5-8 NASB95)